EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 ### Sleepless Nights

 Around 1988 when I was still in college I wrote my first shareware game on the Macintosh computer called **Glider**.
-For a number of years that followed I spent a good deal of my conscious hours (and perhaps unconscious hours as well) progamming little games for my amusement.
+For a number of years that followed I spent a good deal of my conscious hours (and perhaps unconscious hours as well) programming little games for my amusement.
 I think the little Macintosh Plus with crisp black and white pixels, curious mouse interface, became a new kind of canvas for me.
 I don't think I was *naturally* a programmer, programming was a means to an end — an end I suppose that consisted of little games that I approached as a kind of little art.

 <p align="center">
 <img width="320" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/blob/3c0c2c6514f32224374624b40ff1abba4480e3cb/Images/earlyprogrammer.jpeg">